 The best way to counter a phishing attempt is to notice it while it’s happening.
-This article will explain the most common ways phishing is conducted on social media.
+Be aware of these common phishing schemes and look out for them on social media.

 1. Email Notification Phishing

-Users receiving these email messages often click on the button, taking them to the notification without paying too much attention to the rest of the design.
-This behavior is what hackers rely on to get users to click on fraudulent links hidden in the buttons.
-The site it takes them to is then used to steal sensitive information via a fake password reset scam or malware download.
+Users receiving these email messages often click links or buttons in the message body without paying attention to the rest of the design.
+Hackers rely on this behavior to take users to fraudulent sites behind those buttons.
+Scammers then use these sites to steal sensitive information.
+They might set up a fake password reset scam or initiate a malware download.

 3. LinkedIn Fake Job Scam